“Enough is enough!” Jenny shouted, as she slammed her bedroom door.

 In such cases, one immediate family member and/or the ex-spouse will be present during access.
 Alternatively, the parent with access can choose to have access at DSSA – (Divorce Support Specialist Agency) at a fee.

 Once access orders are awarded by the Court, both parties are legally bound to follow the agreement.
 However, some parents face the problem of being denied access to the child or their spouse demanding more than what is ordered by the Court.
-If you encounter this problem, please seek professional help from a lawyer.
+If you encounter this problem, please seek professional help from a good family lawyer in Singapore.